No Hydrogen, No Permit: Korea’s Climate EIA Is Rewriting the Rules for LNG

 Base Case

+The likeliest outcome is delay, not outright rejection.
+But that delay will hit projects unevenly.
 The climate EIA will continue to tighten hydrogen-related expectations through 2026–2027, driven by the 2035 NDC power-sector target.
-But the gap between policy expectations and physical reality means most projects will face permit delays rather than outright rejection.
-The friction will not be uniform.
-Coastal projects near LNG terminals, led by developers with Clean Hydrogen Power Supply (CHPS) market experience and existing supplier relationships, will move through EIA consultations faster — particularly at 30% co-firing levels where turbine technology is closer to proven.
-Inland projects without CHPS track records, facing 50% co-firing expectations and no plausible near-term hydrogen delivery route, risk indefinite procedural stall.
+Coastal plants with Clean Hydrogen Power Supply (CHPS) experience and some supplier access have a plausible path through consultation — particularly at 30% co-firing levels where turbine technology is closer to proven.
+Inland plants without that optionality do not.

 What I’m Watching